demonshorty/Micro-Account-Nuker/README.md

 # Micro-Account-Nuker
-Account nuker very well made discord token fucker/account nuker have fun :) if you are having problems with opening the py file dm me on discord @japan#4388 for the exe file.
+Account nuker is a very well made discord token fucker/account nuker have fun :) if you are having problems with opening the py file dm me on discord @japan#4388 for the exe file.

 # Installation and Use